Kirsten T. Edwards Williams

 Program Area: Adult and Higher Education

-Kirsten T. Edwards is Assistant Professor of Educational Leadership & Policy Studies, as well as core affiliate faculty for Women’s & Gender Studies and the Center for Social Justice at the University of Oklahoma (OU) in Norman, Oklahoma.
+Kirsten T. Edwards Williams is associate professor of Educational Leadership and Policy Studies, as well as core affiliate faculty for Women’s & Gender Studies and the Center for Social Justice at the University of Oklahoma in Norman, Oklahoma.
 Her research merges philosophies of higher education, college curriculum, and pedagogy.
-More specifically, Dr. Edwards is interested in the ways that socio-cultural identity and context influence teaching and learning in post-secondary education.
-Dr. Edwards is a recipient of the OU Jeanine Rainbolt College of Education Patricia L. Hardré Graduate Mentoring Award, OU Women’s and Gender Studies Faculty Award, as well as the ACPA Coalition for Women’s Identities Research & Scholarship Award.
+More specifically, Dr. Williams is interested in the ways that socio-cultural identity and context influence teaching and learning in post-secondary education.
+Dr. Williams is a recipient of the OU Jeanine Rainbolt College of Education Patricia L. Hardré Graduate Mentoring Award, OU Women’s and Gender Studies Faculty Award, as well as the ACPA Coalition for Women’s Identities Research & Scholarship Award.
 She is an elected member of the Professors of Curriculum.
 She also serves on the Oklahoma State University Curriculum Studies Advisory Board.
 She serves nationally as the Equity and Inclusion Office for Division B-Curriculum Studies of the American Educational Research Association (AERA).

 - Curriculum and Pedagogy